For more information, contact the AFNWC SBIR office at AFNWC.SBIRSTTR@us.af.mil.

-The GBSD intercontinental ballistic missile (ICBM) is the follow-on to the aging LGM-30G Minuteman III ICBM, which first became operational in the mid-1960s.
+The LGM-35A Sentinel intercontinental ballistic missile (ICBM) is the follow-on to the aging LGM-30G Minuteman III ICBM, which first became operational in the mid-1960s.
 (Note: It was formerly known as the "Ground-Based Strategic Deterrent" earlier in its development.)
 While some components and subsystems have been upgraded over the years, most have supported over 50 years of continuous operation.
 It no longer makes financial sense to continue to upgrade or extend the life of existing Minuteman III ICBMs, so the Air Force is modernizing the ICBM nuclear capability to maintain a deterrence edge over our adversaries.
 It will be adaptable and responsive to the challenges posed by the pace of technological change and new threat environments.
-The Air Force plans to start deploying GBSD in the late 2020s.
+The Air Force plans to start deploying the Sentinel ICBM in the late 2020s.

 Innovative activities include:

 • Building modular, human-centric design to meet the challenges of technological change, budget uncertainties and new threat environments for the next 60 years

 • Leveraging model-based systems engineering and digital engineering to design and sustain the weapon system, ensuring safe, secure and effective operation through its service life